 The latest in the series of India's missile development programme, the Nirbhay follows the Agni (I, II and III), the Prithvi (I and II), the Indo-Russian joint venture supersonic Brahmos, Akash, Trishul and Nag.

-First tested in 2005 – like Nirbhay- the Babur is similar in design to the US BGM-109 Tomahawk land attack cruise missile – the two being roughly the same size and shape.
+First tested in 2005, the Babur is similar in design to the US BGM-109 Tomahawk land attack cruise missile – the two being roughly the same size and shape.
 Pakistan is said to be working on a more advanced version with a range of 1,000 km.

 The subsonic Nirbhay weighs 1,000 kg with a 1,000 km range and a speed of 0.7 mach.
-The subsonic phrase is used when the speed is less than that of sound (1 mach).
+A missile is subsonic when its speed is less than the speed of sound (1 mach).

 Nirbhay is six metres in length with a 520 mm diameter.
 While the missile is being developed in-house, India is looking at partnerships for the engine, said Chander.
 He did not elaborate whether talks were on with any foreign companies.

 The requirement for Nirbhay was anticipated by India's three armed forces.
-Nirbhay is to have multiple platforms and can be ground, sea and air launched.
+Nirbhay is to have multiple platforms and can be launched from ground, sea and air, scientists said.

-Shortly to be tested by the first quarter of 2008 is Agni III, part of the Agni missile family, seen by the establishment as the mainstay of Indian missile-based strategic nuclear deterrence, said Chander.
+Meanwhile Agni III, part of the Agni missile family, is to be tested by the first quarter of 2008.
+It is seen by the establishment as the mainstay of Indian missile-based strategic nuclear deterrence, said Chander.

-Agni III has an over 3,000 km range, uses a two-stage solid propulsion – usually made up of a steel case containing blocks of a self-burning mixture – that enables it to be launched more quickly and with less logistical support than those using liquid propellants.
+Agni III has a range of over 3,000 km and uses a two-stage solid propulsion – usually made up of a steel case containing blocks of a self-burning mixture – that enables it to be launched more quickly and with less logistical support than missiles using liquid propellants.